trailofbits/winchecksec/README.md

 $ make clang-format
 ```

+`winchecksec` also comes with a suite of unit tests that use
+[pegoat](https://github.com/trailofbits/pegoat) as a reference for various security mitigations.
+To build the unit tests, pass `-DBUILD_TESTS=1` to the CMake build.

 ## Statistics for different flags across EXEs on Windows 10

 Prevalence of various security features on a vanilla Windows 10 (1803) installation: